pnminh/aws-solutions-architect-associate-notes-SAAC03/storage/RDS.md

 - reduces rds and aurora failover time by 66%
 - enforces iam auth for db and store creds in aws secrets manager
 - RDS Proxy is never public and can only be used from within the vpc
+- connection pooling/similar to hikariDB?
 ## Enhanced Monitoring
 [[CloudWatch]] feature for RDS
 - RDS child processes
 - RDS processes
 - OS Processes
+- Not available for EC2
 ## Authentication token
 An authentication token is a unique string of characters that Amazon RDS generates on request.
 Authentication tokens are generated using AWS Signature Version 4.
 Each token has a lifetime of 15 minutes.
 You don't need to store user credentials in the database, because authentication is managed externally using IAM.
 You can also still use standard database authentication.

+## vs Aurora Global
+- Auroral global allows read replica in different region to be promoted to primary
+- Normal RDS only allow muti-AZ replica(standby/secondary) to be promoted, not read replicas

+## RDS events:
+- Only for DB instance/AWS events, not related to data events(INSERT, DELETE, UPDATE)